Meet Our Board of Directors

 She has served on a multitude of boards and committees at the local, state and federal levels including a gubernatorial appointment to Southwest Florida College Board of Trustees where she served for five years including a term as Chairman.
 Dr. Long’s research interests include servant leadership and distance education access for diverse and underserved learners.
 Currently, she is an Associate Editor for the e-Journal of eLearning, published by Academic Conferences and Publishing International headquartered in England.
 She also serves as an Advisory Board Member for Campus Technology magazine, a higher education technology magazine that provides updated information about advanced networking for the campus enterprise.
 The magazine is published by 1105 Media.
 In addition, Dr. Long served as an Editorial Board member for the 2014 2nd International Conference on Development Finance and Economic Transformation at the University Limpopo in Sovenga, South Africa.
 Most recently, she was nominated by invitation only to author the article on “E-Learning” in a new reference project being launched by the Oxford University Press: Research Encyclopedia of Business and Management.
 Other publications currently in progress include: a pictorial catalog on the historical Wiley College Great Debaters and a perspective catalog on The Servant Leadership of Jonathan Green featuring works in the corresponding fine art poster exhibition.

-Dr. Julia Parra's teaching and research interests include the interactions between learning design, technology, innovation, and recently added - culturally relevant teaching and learning with focus areas of online teaching and learning, social media, and emerging technologies.
+Dr. Julia Parra is the Assistant Professor, New Mexico State University in the college of education.
+Julia's teaching and research interests include the interactions between learning design, technology, innovation, and recently added - culturally relevant teaching and learning with focus areas of online teaching and learning, social media, and emerging technologies.
 Julia is an assistant professor at New Mexico State University in the College of Education where she helped design and is an instructor for the Graduate Certificate in Online Teaching and Learning program and is currently the coordinator for the Learning Design and Technologies program.
 She has taught for the Online Learning Consortium (OLC) and is a certified Quality Matters Peer Reviewer.
 She serves as a founding board member of the New Mexico Distance Learning Association (NewMexicoDLA), founding board member for AMISTAD Family Services in Las Cruces, Co-Coordinator for the New Mexico Geographic Alliance (NMGA) and member of the Advisory Council for the National Geographic Society’s Network of Alliances.
 For more about Julia, see her website at http://juliaparra.com.

-Dr. Peter Shea is Associate Provost for Online Learning and Associate Professor in the School of Education and the College of Computing and Information at the University at Albany, State University of New York.
+Dr. Peter Shea is Associate Provost for Online Learning and Associate Professor in the School of Education and the College of Computing and Information at the University at Albany, State University of New York and also the Online Learning Journal Editor in Chief.
 His research focuses on the development of communities dedicated to learning in online environments.
 He has published widely on this topic in journals such as Computers and Education, JALN, Internet and Higher Education, The Journal of Educational Computing Research, Interactive Learning Environments and others.
 He is past director of the SUNY Learning Network, the online education enterprise of the 64 campus and 400,000 students in the SUNY system.
 Peter's research has been supported by the US Department of Education and The Alfred P. Sloan Foundation.
 He has been co-recipient of three national awards for online learning, faculty development and online programs from EDUCAUSE and the Online Learning Consortium.

 Karen Swan is the James J. Stukel Distinguished Professor of Educational Leadership and a Research Associate in the Center for Online Learning, Research, & Service (COLRS) at the University of Illinois Springfield.
 Karen’s research has been in the general area of electronic media and learning for the 25 years since she received her doctorate from Teachers College, Columbia University.
 Her current research interests center on online learning Karen has authored over 125 journal articles and book chapters, produced several hypermedia programs, and co-edited two books on educational technology topics.
 She has directed projects funded by the National Science Foundation, the US Department of Education and the New York City Board of Education, as well as several corporate foundations, and is currently involved in WCET’s Predictive Analytics Reporting Project and ACE’s MOOCs as Game Changers Projects.
 Karen is the Special Issues Editor for the Journal of Educational Computing Research, and serves on the review boards and/or steering committees for many educational technology journals and conferences, and is the Chair of the American Educational Research Association’s Special Interest Group on Online Teaching and Learning.
 She is on the OLC Board of Directors and the steering committees for the Blended Learning and Online Learning conferences.
 Karen was awarded the OLC award for Most Outstanding Achievement in Online Learning by an Individual in 2006 and was inducted into the inaugural group of OLC Fellows in 2010.
 In 2010 she also was given the Distinguished Alumni award by her alma mater.